Former Colleton County, South Carolina sheriff R.A. “Andy” Strickland pleaded guilty to multiple charges on Friday.

 He was also sentenced to one day in prison for the assault and battery charge, but Dennis gave him credit for time served when he was previously arrested.

 S.C. governor Henry McMaster suspended Strickland from office back in November when he was initially arrested for the domestic violence charge.

-On Friday, Strickland also agreed to resign from his position as Colleton County Sheriff and “permanently relinquish his law enforcement credentials.”
+On Friday, Strickland also agreed to resign from his position as Colleton County Sheriff and permanently give up his law enforcement credentials.

 As a part of his probation, he must perform 200 hours of public service.
 Strickland must be subject to random drug and alcohol testing for the next five years.